Azure-Samples/azure-digital-twins-ontology-browser/src/ui/README.md

     npm run build
     ```

-    > **Note:** Make sure you have navigated to the ui directory before running this command.
+    > **Note:** Make sure you have navigated to the ui directory before running this command and that you have populated your .env file as mentioned in the previous section.

     Then Containerize the application

     ```cmd